Topic IndexLibrary Index

 What is hair replacement surgery?

 The interest in hair replacement has significantly increased over the past 10 years.
-Approximately two out of every three men suffer from hair loss by the time they are 60 years old.
+By the age of 50, about 85% of men have significant thinning of hair.
 Women may also suffer from hair loss.
 For men, the main cause of a diminishing hairline is heredity.
 Hormonal changes such as menopause can cause both thinning and hair loss in women.

-There are a number of hair replacement techniques that are available, although hair replacement surgery cannot help those who suffer from total baldness.
+There are a number of hair replacement techniques that are available, although hair replacement surgery cannot help those who are totally bald.
 Candidates for hair replacement must have a healthy growth of hair at the back and sides of the head.
 The hair on the back and sides of the head will serve as hair donor areas where grafts and flaps will be taken.

 Hair transplantation.
 During hair transplantation, the surgeon removes small pieces of hair-bearing scalp grafts from the back or sides of the head.
 These grafts are then relocated to a bald or thinning area.

 Tissue expansion.
 In this procedure, a device called a tissue expander is placed underneath a hair-bearing area that is located next to a bald area.
 After several weeks, the tissue expander causes the skin to grow new skin cells.
 Another operation is then required to place the newly expanded skin over the adjacent bald spot.

 Flap surgery.
 Flap surgery is ideal for covering large balding areas.
 During this procedure a portion of the bald area is removed and a flap of the hair-bearing skin is placed on to the bald area while still attached at one end to its original blood supply.

 Scalp reduction.
 Scalp reduction is done to cover the bald areas at the top and back of the head.
 This technique involves the removal of the bald scalp with sections of the hair-bearing scalp pulled together filling in the bald area.